 Fix Host Process for Windows Services has stopped working: Most of the users are facing this issue where an error message pops up saying “Host Process for Windows Services has stopped working and was closed.”
 As the error message doesn’t have any information attached to it, so there is no particular cause as to why this error is caused.
 In order to get more information about this error, you need to open View Reliability History and check the cause of this issue.
 If you don’t find the proper information then you need to open Even Viewer to get to the root cause of this error message.

 After spending a lot of time, researching about this error it seems like it caused because of 3rd party program conflicting with Windows, another possible explanation would be memory corruption or some important Windows services might be corrupted.
 Most of the users were getting this error message after Windows update which seems to be because of BITS (Background Intelligent Transfer Service) files might be corrupted.
-In any case, we need to fix the error message, so without wasting any time let’s see how to actually Fix Host Process for Windows Services has stopped working error with the below-listed troubleshooting steps.
+In any case, we need to fix the error message, so without wasting any time let’s see how to actually Fix Host Process for Windows Services has stopped working or Process cannot access file error with the below-listed troubleshooting steps.

 Fix Host Process for Windows Services has stopped working